sonic-net/sonic-mgmt/docs/sai_validation/sai_validation_design.md

 ## Purpose

-The purpose of this document is to state the requirement for SAI validation, describe the design of a simple, intuitive, easy-to-use set of libraries which allow tests to verify SAI object types have been setup correctly.
+The purpose of this document is to state the requirement for SAI validation for test cases, describe the design of a simple, intuitive, easy-to-use set of libraries which allow tests to verify SAI object types have been setup correctly.

 ## High Level Design Document